Form W-4 Preview

 Complete Step 2 on BOTH W-4s.
 The most accurate method is the IRS Tax Withholding Estimator.
 For the simpler approach, put all adjustments (Steps 3-4) on the W-4 for your higher-paying job and submit a basic W-4 for the other job.

-How do the new tips and overtime deductions affect my W-4?
+How do proposed tips and overtime deductions (OBBBA) affect my W-4?

 Does my employer see my other income or tax details?